-I like to add in a little bit of tahini, which is a paste made from ground sesame seeds.
+I like to add a little bit of tahini, which is a paste made from ground sesame seeds.
 Tahini adds a nutty flavor and it helps with thickening.

 French fries are a great side dish for Mediterranean chicken because they have a similar flavor profile. slightly salty with an obvious sweetness.

 This is not the healthiest option but If you are like me, there are moments you want to indulge a little.